 Move Fridge Yearly

-Condensation build-up underneath your refrigerator can lead to mold problems that you are not able to see.
+Condensation build-up underneath your refrigerator can lead to mold problems you cannot see.
 Moving out your refrigerator and cleaning underneath and behind it will work to prevent mold growth over time.

 Mold growth in your home is inevitable on some level.
 While it is impossible to completely eliminate mold in your home, following these simple, common-sense tips will work to prevent mold from growing in the major appliances throughout your home.

-There are times when mold can get out of hand despite your best efforts to contain and prevent it.
-Leaky pipes and moldy water lines can lead to major mold growth that can only be remediated by the professional mold removal experts at All Nation Restoration.
+Sometimes, mold can get out of hand despite your best efforts to contain and prevent it.
+Leaky pipes and moldy water lines can lead to significant mold growth that can only be remediated by professional mold removal experts.

-Contact All Nation Restoration today for complete information on our Round Rock mold removal and water damage services.
+Contact us today for complete information on our mold removal and water damage services.